Near Intents vs PancakeSwap

 Dexs

-Near Intents vs Pancakeswap — Comparison Report
+Near Intents vs PancakeSwap — Comparison Report

 Volume & Liquidity

-🏆 Pancakeswap
+🏆 PancakeSwap

-Pancakeswap dominates on both 24h volume ($724.9M vs $39.0M) and TVL ($7.98B vs $54.9M), implying deeper liquidity and better execution at scale.
+PancakeSwap dominates both 24h volume ($724.9M vs $39.0M) and TVL ($7.83B vs $54.8M), enabling materially better depth, routing quality, and execution for size.

 Fee Structure & Costs

-🏆 Pancakeswap
+🏆 PancakeSwap

 Multi-chain & Ecosystem